StuartStephenKing/TurboModelerInstaller/README.md

 TurboModeler for IBM Planning Analytics (x64)

 Turbo Modeler is a ODATA replacement for the classic TM1 Architect desktop modeling tool.
-It provides TM1 modeling and adminisrtation capabiltiies for current versions of the TM1 database.
+It provides TM1 modeling and adminisrtation capabiltiies for current versions of the TM1 from Planning Anallytics Local, Planning Analytics on Cloud, and Cloud Pak for Data Planning Analytics.

 Features include: